Makistos/suomisf/README.md

 Application uses Flask framework and SQLAlchemy ORM.
 Bootstrap css files are missing from this package at the moment.

+## Examples on how to store books
+The database has been designed in such a way it can store different kinds of books but this might also make the structure less obvious.
+As the import data includes Finnish books only (original and translations) I will use those as examples on how to deal with some situations.
+This chapter talks mainly about the trinity of Work, Edition and Part.

+Work is the original work and does not really represent anything concrete.
+It's the work done by one or several authors and covers every version printed.

+Edition is a single edition of the book in one language.
+So for instance, every edition in English has their own row in this table.

+Part is whatever parts an edition and/or work contains.
+Short stories can be listed as parts allowing collections where some edition is not based strictly on some work but could be either a combination or just part of one.
+Sometimes works are also split into several volumes and in some cases multiple works are combined into one book.
+This table allows expressing these cases.
+Title is always the name in the edition.

+There must always be at least one row in each of these three tables for any book.

+1. The simple case: First edition of a book: There should be one row in each of Work, Edition and Part and nothing else.
+2. Another edition of a book: There should be another row in Edition and Part but only the original row in Work.
+3. A work split into multiple parts.
+For example Frank Herbert's Dune was split into three parts in Finland.
+This would be represented as one row in Work and three rows in Edition and Part.
+4. Two works combined into one edition, e.g. a compendum of Shakespeare's plays.
+This should have one Work and Part row for each play and one row in Edition for the compendum.
+5. A collection translated into another language.
+Edition and Work both have one row while every short story has a row in Part and also the ShortStory table.
+Title in the Part row has the translated name while Title in ShortStory holds the original name of the story.

 ## To-Do
 * Adding and modifying of data for all tables in the database.
 * ~Separation of admin and regular user rights.~